ulianakolodii/starwars/README.md

-# Explore Star Wars Heroes with starNAVIwars
+# Explore Star Wars Heroes

-With the help of **starNAVIwars**, you can investigate more about your favorite Star Wars heroes!
+With the help of **starWars**, you can investigate more about your favorite Star Wars heroes!

 ### Interactive Version